Niels3RT/TIA-MC1_MiSTer/README.md

 ## The MiSTer Core

-There are a few things off (like the sprite behaviour on the edge of the playing field in Snezhnaja Koroleva), but the core is playable.
+There may be a few things off, but the core is playable.

 The first 2 buttons are for game inputs, the 3rd is used for coin.